cybersader/obsidian-secops-vault-template/_README/_README.md

 - Folder INBOXes or DROPs
 	- If a folder needs a DROPZONE, then just call it DROPZONE or DROP ___ and put things that need to be distilled.
 You can even call it INBOX or leave the emoji (⬇️) in front of it.

+# Useful Productivity Tools Alongside Vault

+- Screenshots
+	- ShareX for screenshots and GIFs - download from MS store
 # Ideas for improvements

 - Tasks are the hardest thing to integrate with a wiki - let alone in a corporate setting